moneroexamples/private-testnet/README.md

 ## Step 5: Start mining.

 How you mine is up to you know.
-You can mine only for the first wallet, and keep other two empty for now, or mine in two nodes, or all three.
+You can mine only for the first wallet, and keep other two empty for now, or mine in two nodes, or all three of them.

 For example, to mine in two first nodes to the respective wallets, the following commands can be used: